OwOBots/Hourly-Ryou-Bot/README.md

 # @Ryohourly Twitter Bot

-This is a Python script that posts a random image of Yamada Ryou from [Gelbooru](https://gelbooru.com/) to Twitter at regular intervals.
+This is a Python script that posts a random image of Yamada Ryou from [Gelbooru](https://gelbooru.com/) to Twitter every hour.

 ## Prerequisites